Edem Umerov

 Baritone

-Edem Umerov was born in Samarkand.
-In 1991 he graduated from the St Petersburg State Rimsky-Korsakov Conservatoire (classes of Professors Steblyanko, Okhotnikov and Zastavny).
-Lead soloist with the St Petersburg Chamber Opera Company from 1992.
-Joined the Mariinsky opera Company in 1998.
+Edem Umerov was born in Samarkand, Uzbekistan, in 1960.
+In 1991 he graduated from the Rimsky-Korsakov St Petersburg State Conservatory (classes of Professors Alexei Steblianko, Nikolai Okhotnikov and Georgy Zastavny).

 Repertoire at the Mariinsky Theatre: